parmsam/air-surface-decay-SARS-CoV-2-by-US-city/README.md

-# decay-of-SARS-CoV-2-by-US-city
+# air and surface decay-of-SARS-CoV-2-by-US-city
-Significance: Make it easier for public health practioners or members of public to get location-specific airborne or surface decay (50%, 90%, or 99%) time estimates for COVID-19 based on current weather forecasts
+Significance: Make it easier for public health practioners or members of public to get location-specific airborne or surface decay (50%, 90%, or 99%) time estimates for COVID-19 based on current weather forecasts and recent DHS models

 Purpose: Develop R shiny app to provide airborne and surface decay estimates for specific US cities based on latest weather forecasts